 - A. Pre-requisites - 1.
-The student must meet the qualifications for graduating with honors (Humphreys Co.
+The student must meet the qualifications for graduating with State Honors (Humphreys Co.
 Board of Ed.
-Policy Code 3.503a) by scoring at or above all subject area readiness benchmarks on the ACT or equivalent score on the SAT. - 2.
-The student must have earned at least 8 high school credits through honors classes and/or dual enrollment and/or dual credit classes with a passing score on the final test for college credit and/or industry certification. - 3.
-The student must be enrolled in Humphreys County Schools by the beginning of his or her Senior year (first 10 days of school).

-B. Qualifications for Valedictorian and Salutatorian:
+Policy Code 3.503a) by scoring at or above all college readiness benchmarks on the ACT or equivalent score on the SAT. - 2.
+The student must have earned at least 8 high school credits through honors classes, dual enrollment, and/or dual credit classes (with a passing score on the final test for college credit and/or industry certification). - 3.
+The student must be enrolled in Humphreys County Schools by the beginning of his or her Senior year (first 10 days of school). - B. Qualifications for Valedictorian and Salutatorian: